Find below answers to some of the most commonly asked questions related to admissions.

 Does GSAS accept scanned or web-based academic records?

 Yes, we accept them for review and decision purposes.
 However, we consider them unofficial.
-If an offer of admission is made, you will be required to send us official paper documents for verification.
+If an offer of admission is made, certified and secure online official transcripts must be submitted directly to Columbia by the Registrar’s Office of the applicant’s prior institution(s).
 Offers will not be considered official until we have received the official transcripts.
+Please see above for more information.

 What suggestions do you have in uploading my transcripts?